lucasfhope/foundry-fund-me/README.md

 2. Get testnet ETH

-You will need to get SepoliaETH from a faucet to deploy this contract or interact with my contract.
-Check out (https://faucets.chain.link/).
+You will need to get Sepolia ETH from a faucet to deploy this contract or interact with my contract.
+Check out [faucets.chain.link](https://faucets.chain.link/).

 3. Deploy